 As a part of OzNet network, 14 sites were installed in the Kyeamba catchment at two locations as illustrated in Figure 4-5, hence providing the opportunity for nested catchment studies.
 The land cover at the 14 soil moisture stations is summarized in Table 4-3.
 Due to its topographic feature, the Kyeamba catchment has been considered as a validation site for SMAP soil moisture products.
-To ensure the continuity and quality of soil moisture data from Kyeamba sites which have been operating for over ten years, the most representative sites were selected and upgraded with new sensors and logger systems.
-A stability analysis was conducted to determine the most representative sites by assuming the simply average soil moisture from all Kyeamba sites as the spatial average of the entire catchment.
-The bias and standard deviation of time series of soil moisture were then calculated for each site, as shown in Figure 4-12 and Figure 4-13.
-Due to their lowest bias and standard deviation, Sites K5 and K11 are identified as the most representative sites, and upgraded to provide reliable soil moisture data for the duration of SMAP.
+To ensure the continuity and quality of soil moisture data from Kyeamba sites, which have been operating for over ten years, the most representative sites were selected and upgraded with new sensors and logger systems.
+A stability analysis was conducted to determine the most representative sites by assuming the simply averaged soil moisture from all Kyeamba sites would be used as the spatial average of the entire catchment.
+The bias and standard deviation of time series of soil moisture were then calculated for each site, as shown in Figure 4-13 and Figure 4-14.
+Due to their lowest bias and standard deviation, Sites K5 and K11 were identified as the most representative sites, and upgraded to provide reliable soil moisture data for the duration of the SMAP calibration and validation period.